arifian/myweb/README.md

 ## Usage

-Depends on what you looking for "lein repl to a folder" <br>
+Depends on what you looking for "lein repl in a folder" <br>
 webtest : an example for creating a web service using hiccup, and bootstrap in clojure. <br>
-datomtest : -
+datomtes : screwing around with datomic features blogdatom : web service with datomic

 FIXME